pranjal-gthb/Task-2_INE/README.md

 The web application allows users to search customer’s detail.

 Link to Launch Web Application: http://getcustdeta.s3-website.us-east-2.amazonaws.com.
-_Note: Please use Laptop, and the input is case sensitive_
+_Note: Please use Laptop, and the input is case sensitive_.

 DataBase contains the following items: